 This recipe will stay fresh in the freezer for up to 6 months.

-Almost any other veggie will taste really good with the spices and meat.
+Almost any other veggie will taste really good with the spices and meat in this Mexican zucchini recipe.
 Chop up some peppers or throw in some yellow squash or even a few cups of broccoli.

 If you are tracking your macros, keep in mind that every vegetable you add will increase how many carbs are in a serving.

 Do you have a garden full of zucchini?
-You may want to try some of my other recipes featuring this garden-fresh vegetable:
+You may want to try some of my other low-carb healthy recipes featuring this garden-fresh vegetable:

 - Crockpot Zucchini includes yellow squash, seasonings, cheese, and a crunchy topping.